 The publications listed below result from the research activities conducted within the framework of the HBridgeIM PRIN Project

-Le seguenti pubblicazioni riflettono i risultati delle ricerche condotte nell’ambito del Progetto PRIN HBridgeIM
+Le seguenti pubblicazioni riflettono i risultati delle ricerche condotte nell’ambito del PRIN HBridgeIM

 Rationalizing evaluation legal models for affordable home ownership and leasehold interests in Italy